trilitech/tezos-developer-docs/docs/developing/information/indexers.md

 - [TzPro](https://docs.tzpro.io/)

 For instance, [TzKT](https://github.com/baking-bad/tzkt) is a lightweight Tezos blockchain indexer with an advanced API created by [Baking Bad](https://baking-bad.org/docs).

+## Hosted indexers

-You can install your own copy with the instructions at https://github.com/baking-bad/tzkt and configure it for the network that you want to use.
+You can run your own copy of TzKT with the instructions at https://github.com/baking-bad/tzkt and configure it for the network that you want to use.

+These other hosted indexers are available:

-You can also run a copy of the Blockwatch indexer [TzIndex](https://github.com/blockwatch-cc/tzindex), which is used for the [TzStats explorer](https://tzstats.com/).
+- The Blockwatch indexer [TzIndex](https://github.com/blockwatch-cc/tzindex), which is used for the [TzStats explorer](https://tzstats.com/).
 This indexer replaces the slow and expensive SQL datastore with a high-performance columnar database that allows for extremely fast analytical queries.

+- The lightweight indexer [Que Pasa](https://github.com/tzConnectBerlin/que-pasa), which indexes information about a specific list of smart contracts.

 ## Custom indexers